c-layer/contracts/tutorials/04-UserRegistry.md

 users.userCount().then((val) => val.toString())
 ```

-And you may also retrieve the validity for this user
+You may also retrieve the validity for this user
 ```javascript
 users.validity(2).then((x) => new Date(x[0]*1000) + ", suspended: " + x[1])
 ```

-or

 You can also request the valid user id for that user
 ```javascript